Bhargaw21/AI-Generated-Email-reply-Extension/README.md

-AI-Powered Email Reply Extension for Gmail

-This repository contains a Chrome extension that integrates AI to generate context-aware email replies in Gmail.
-The extension is designed to boost productivity and reduce response time by suggesting intelligent email replies based on the content of received emails.

-Features:
+🌟 AI-Generated-Email-Reply-Extension

+🎯 Overview

+The AI-Generated-Email-Reply-Extension is a powerful Chrome browser extension that helps users quickly generate AI-driven email replies directly in Gmail.
+Users can choose from various tones (e.g., formal, casual, empathetic, professional), and the AI will generate tailored, tone-specific replies.
+The extension seamlessly integrates with Gmail, adding an "AI Reply" button beside the "Send" button.

+✨ Features

+🎭 Tone Selection: Choose from multiple tones like formal, casual, empathetic, and professional.

+🤖 AI-Generated Replies: Automatically generate contextually relevant replies based on the selected tone.

+📩 Seamless Integration: Adds an "AI Reply" button beside the "Send" button in Gmail.

+🖥️ User-Friendly Interface: Minimal and intuitive design for a smooth user experience.

+⚙️ How It Works

+Install the extension in Google Chrome.

+Open Gmail and compose a new email or reply to an existing one.

+Select the desired tone from a drop-down menu.

+Click the "AI Reply" button.

-1.Context-Aware Replies: Generate AI-powered replies based on the email content.
+The AI will generate a reply based on the selected tone and the email content.

-2.Customizable Tones: Choose between formal, casual, or neutral tones for replies.

-3.Quick Edits: Edit AI-generated responses before sending.

-4.Seamless Gmail Integration: Works directly within Gmail's interface.
+Edit or send the generated reply as needed.